-For the average person, a funeral can seem expensive.
-When you add in all factors associated with the ceremonies, the cost can end up being thousands of dollars.
+For the average person, funeral costs can seem expensive.
+When you list all the factors associated with the ceremonies, the amount can end up being thousands of dollars.
 Prepare yourself by understanding all the potential costs and you won't be so shocked by the final price tag.

 Itemized Funeral Costs

 When you work with a funeral home, the director can help walk you through the entire planning process including sharing lists of all the costs you'll run across.
 Funeral Director and Owner S. Scott Mason, CFSP of Mason Funeral Home in Westfield, NY says "Finding that Funeral Director that puts you at ease is just as important as finding that doctor, lawyer, or clergy person who puts you at ease."
 Each step of the way, you will have to make choices about specifics related to the body, the ceremony, the burial, and other viewing or celebratory events.